superfly/docs/machines/index.html.md

 redirect_from: /docs/reference/machines/
 ---

-Fly Machines are fast-launching VMs that can be started and stopped at subsecond speeds and deployed in regions all over the world.
+Fly Machines are the engine of the Fly.io platform: fast-launching VMs that can be started and stopped at subsecond speeds.
+Control them with their fast REST API or the flyctl CLI.
+Or use [Fly Launch](/docs/reference/fly-launch/) for opinionated app-wide configuration and deployment.

 ## Learn